New Jersey appellate court reinforces limitation on whistleblower claims

 By: Kelli N. Spearman

-On February 21, 2025, the federal district court for the district of Maryland issued a preliminary injunction prohibiting the Trump Administration from enforcing key aspects of two executive orders aimed at eliminating diversity, equity and inclusion …
+On February 21, 2025, the federal district court for the district of Maryland issued a preliminary injunction prohibiting the Trump Administration from enforcing key aspects of two executive orders aimed at eliminating diversity, …

 The growing legal threat of 401(k) forfeiture class actions: What plan sponsors need to know